 4. Mayukuyuku Tented Camp, Kafue National Park

 Our safari lodge pick from Kafue National Park represents a little bit different ideology.
-Unlike the top 3 lodges, Mayukuyuku is not a 5-star property.
+Unlike the top 3 lodges, Mayukuyuku Bush Camp is not a 5-star property.
 However, the level of service is excellent, as are their guides.
 The tented camp section is well maintained and homey.
 The view to Kafue river is hard to beat, and hippos roam through the lodge during the night.
+Mayukuyuku Bush Camp has only four tented chalets, which makes the camp feel exclusive.

 At Mayukuyuku, you can get a taste of the real wilderness and exclusion.
 Wildlife sightings are excellent just outside the lodge: Mayukuyuku has even designed their own safari trails in cooperation with the Kafue National Park.
 The trails are virtually empty from other cars, yet it’s easy to find lions and leopards along with the other game.
 We loved their outdoor showers and atmospheric al fresco dinners.
 Patrick and Boyd were among the best safari guides we’ve ever had, and we enjoyed their genial company throughout our stay.

 Have you visited Zambia?
-What were your favorite safari lodges?
+What were your favorite lodges?
+Would you have any further tips for finding the best safari lodges in Zambia?

 *Disclaimer: Zambian Traveller hosted our tour in Zambia and provided the accommodation in the safari lodges mentioned above but all opinions remain our own.